jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and self-taught person

-- 📚 In my free time i'm currently learning linux and bash
+- 📚 In my free time i'm currently learning AWS, Azure, Kubernetes and Jenkins
 - 📕 2023 Goals: Learn more linux - ~~Start some activity (e.g. archery)~~ - Improve logic/problem solving - Keep improving on what I already do - ~~Get in the habit of reading books~~ - Move alone - ~~Reach SSR seniority~~
 - 💼 You can see my [portfolio]
 - 📰 My [blog]